 The Bank of America lawsuit is the sixth brought against a major U.S. bank by the Justice Department in less than 18 months over what Bharara called “reckless mortgage practices in the lead-up to the financial crisis.”

 This month, the government sued Wells Fargo & Co.
-(WFC), the biggest mortgage lender and servicer, over claims the San Francisco-based bank made reckless loans that caused losses for a federal insurance program when they defaulted.
+(WFC), one of the biggest mortgage lenders and service, over claims the San Francisco-based bank made reckless loans that caused losses for a federal insurance program when they defaulted.
 The complaint alleges misconduct over more than a decade related to the bank’s participation in a Federal Housing Administration program and follows similar cases against other lenders including Citigroup Inc. (C) and Deutsche Bank AG.
 (DB)

 A state and federal task force is investigating misconduct in the bundling of mortgage loans into securities before the housing bust.
 The group’s first legal action was this month, when New York Attorney General Eric Schneiderman sued JPMorgan Chase & Co.
 (JPM), the biggest U.S. lender, over defective mortgage loans underlying securities, a suit he said would act as a template for other such cases.
 The bank has denied wrongdoing.